 The NRC staff continues work on the Waterford safety and environmental reviews.
 The applicant submitted an LAR in November 2017 that requests approval of its plant-specific neutron fluence methodology that is applied to the reactor vessel embrittlement analysis referred to in the license renewal application.
 The review of the LAR is complete and it was approved on July 23, 2018.
 The LAR included a supplement to the License Renewal Application and the NRC staff determined that a request for additional information was required in order to complete its review of the supplement.
 The NRC staff received an acceptable response to the RAI, and issued its SER on August 17, 2018.
-The draft Supplemental Environmental Impact Statement (DSEIS) was issued for public comment on August 15, 2018, and published as NUREG-1437, Supplement No. 59 on August 29, 2018.
+The draft SEIS was issued for public comment on August 15, 2018, and published as NUREG-1437, Supplement No. 59 on August 29, 2018.
+The staff met with the ACRS subcommittee on license renewal on September 20, 2018, and presented the results of its safety review.
+The ACRS subcommittee will provide its recommendations to the full committee on November 1, 2018.

-River Bend Application Review Time from Acceptance Re view Date (Mon ths) 12 Milestone Original Current Schedule Schedule Completion Date License Renewal Application Receipt 05/31/2017 05/31/2017 Publish FRN-Acceptance/rejection and opportunity for hearing 08/2017 08/17/2017 Public Meeting- Environmental Scoping meeting 09/2017 09/19/2017 Deadline for filing hearing requests and petitions for intervention 10/2017 10/13/2017
+River Bend Application Review Time from Acceptance Re 13 Milestone Original Schedule Current Schedule Completion Date License Renewal Application Receipt 05/31/2017 05/31/2017 Publish FRN-Acceptance/rejection and opportunity for hearing 08/2017 08/17/2017 Public Meeting- Environmental Scoping meeting 09/2017 09/19/2017 Deadline for filing hearing requests and petitions for intervention 10/2017 10/13/2017 Issue draft SEIS 05/2018 05/25/2018 Issue final SER 07/2018 08/2018 08/16/2018 ACRS subcommittee meeting 09/2018 09/2018 09/20/2018 Issue final SEIS 11/2018 11/2018 ACRS full committee meeting 11/2018 11/2018 NRR Director Decision (no hearing) 02/2019 02/2019 Commission Decision (if hearing is granted) TBD TBD

-River Bend

-Application Review Time from Acceptance Re view Date (Mon ths) 12

-Milestone Original Schedule Current Schedule Completion Date

-Issue draft SEIS 05/2018 05/25/2018

-Issue final SER 07/2018 08/2018 08/16/2018

-ACRS Subcommittee meeting 09/2018 09/2018

-Issue final SEIS 11/2018 11/2018

-ACRS full committee meeting 11/2018 11/2018

-NRR Director Decision (no hearing) 02/2019 02/2019

-Commission Decision (if hearing is granted) TBD TBD

 The River Bend license renewal application review schedule is publicly available in ADAMS at Accession No. ML17187A035.
-While the River Bend license renewal application review currently remains on schedule, a late breaking issue identified by the applicant caused a minor delay in issuing the safety evaluation report.
+While the River Bend license renewal application review currently remains on schedule, a late breaking issue identified by the applicant caused a minor delay in issuing the SER.
 The applicant stated that an error was discovered in a fuel vendor's fluence calculation report used to support the application.
 Based on the applicant's submitted documentation regarding this matter, the safety evaluation was updated to describe the staff's finding.
-The safety evaluation report was issued on August 16, 2018, to support the ACRS subcommittee meeting in September 2018.
+The SER was issued on August 16, 2018, to support the ACRS subcommittee meeting in September 2018.
+The staff met with the ACRS subcommittee on license renewal on September 20, 2018, and presented the results of its safety review.
+The ACRS subcommittee will provide its recommendations to the full committee on November 1, 2018.